itoshkov/itoshkov.github.io/git-tutorial.md

 And our customers can't wait for us to finish with our new feature.
 They need a fixed `c2` now!

 Luckily, we do have our `c2` source code.
-We can "switch" to it, fix the bug, and release the good version.
+We can switch to it, fix the bug, and release the good version.
 For now, let's call it `c2-fixed`.
 But where should we put the fix itself?

 We might be tempted to temporarily save the changes somewhere, switch back to our `c4` version and apply the fix.
 Let's call this `c4-fixed`.
 After all, we do